BrianPugh/cookiecutter-esp32-webserver/README.md

 If everything compiles, but you are having undefined references at the end during linking, its probably because your forgot to add the c-file to `src/CMakeLists.txt`.

+## Failed to resolve component 'esp_system'
+This template relies on functionality introduced in version 4.2 of the ESP-IDF.
+Older versions (e.g. v4.0.1 or v3) are not compatible.